Lama-Al/calculator/README.md

-�Calulator
+#Calulator
-�In this calculator, all operations are performed with JS and designed in HTML and CSS �
+In this calculator, all operations are performed with JS and designed in HTML and CSS